dariomlopez/dariomlopez/README.md

 # About Me:
 <h1>👋 Hi, I’m Darío, an enthusiastic Full Stack Developer.</h1>
 - :telescope: Looking forward to embark on my first job opportunity, where I can apply my recently adquired knowledge of programming tool and languages while continuously learning and expanding my skills through meaningful projects.<br>
-At the beginning of this year, I took a career break to participate in a programming course.<br>
+At the beginning of this year, I took a career break to participate in a programming course.
 Throughout this course, I've been actively learning and regularly using the languages and tools mentioned in the next section.
 <br>

 ## Technologies and Tools I use regularly: ##